A Love Story

 As for the girl, she's meant to be a somewhat typical young woman who grew up in the 50s and 60s.
 She is an amalgation of all the characters and their experiences and struggles I've read about in books - coincidentally all the books the girl has read as well - and encountered in TV shows and films.

-John and the girl's relationship is not meant to be ideal - after all it is a story loosely based on true events - and yet the girl is my idea of an ideal partner for John.
+John and the girl's relationship is not meant to be ideal - after all it is a story loosely based on true events, and I'm aware that John was complicated and complex, flawed at times just like every other human being.
+And yet the girl represents my idea of an ideal partner for John.
 At least for a while.

 So, in a way, Girl is not only a love story about John and the girl but also a whimsical declaration of love from me to John Lennon for all the joice and solace he's been giving me over the years.